stuartellis/tf-tasks/README.md

 ### Working with TF Versions

 By design, this tooling uses the copy of Terraform or OpenTofu that you provide.
-It does not install or manage copies of Terraform and OpenTofu, and is not dependent on specific versions of these tools.
+It does not install or manage copies of Terraform and OpenTofu, and it is not dependent on specific versions of these tools.

 You will need to use different versions of Terraform and OpenTofu for different projects.
 To handle this, use a tool version manager.
 The version manager will install the versions that you need and automatically switch between them as needed.
 Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
 For projects that use multiple technologies, consider using [mise](https://mise.jdx.dev/), which can manage versions of many tools and programming languages.